gaqzi/alfred-workflows/README.md

 - [Toggle microphone]: I use multiple apps to meet on the regular and they all have different shortcuts to mute yourself.
 This binds it to one shortcut that toggles the mic on/off on the system level.
+- [uuidgen]: Generate a lowercase uuid and make it available as a snippet

 [Spotify shortcuts]: ./Spotify%20keyboard%20shortcuts.alfredworkflow
 [Toggle microphone]: ./Toggle%20mute%20mic.alfredworkflow
+[uuidgen]: ./uuidgen.alfredworkflow

 # Changelog

+## uuidgen - 1.0.0
+Initial release

 ## Spotify shortcuts - 1.3.37
 Initial release